myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ### Create the middleware

-The middleware is responsible for replacing the `IServiceProvidersFeature` with one that can use the tenant specific `IServiceProvider` to create new service scopes.
+The middleware is responsible for replacing the `IServiceProvidersFeature` with one that can use the tenant specific `IServiceProvider` when creating new service scopes.
 This is the integration point which allows us to use tenant specific scoped services for the rest of the request.

 ```csharp
 /// <summary>